By Kate Barnes

 I remember when our children were babies and toddlers giving them rusks, steamed fruit or vegetables just to quieten them… They weren’t necessarily hungry but it helped comfort them.

 Food and the cry for food, initiates an intimate connection between babies and parents.
 Throughout the day they nestle in close to their parents receiving their undivided attention while instantly being nourished and comforted.
 Mothers’ milk is a sweet food, forming an early association with sweetness and comfort.
-It’s a simple act that not only strengthens the bond and relationship between mother or father and child but it nourishes and satiates children deeply.
+It’s a simple act that not only strengthens the bond and relationship between parents and child but it nourishes and satiates children deeply.

 As a child is there anything more calming and comforting?
 I don’t think so.
 It’s an emotional blueprint that stays with us for life.